cseAtIITK/phd-program/comprehensive-exam/report.md

 ## Depth requirement.

-\todo{The stuff here does not seem to test the depth but research methodology.
+\todo{Find a better name for this section.
+The stuff here does not seem to test the depth but research methodology.
 Maybe we should rename section}

 Having demonstrated the breadth of her knowledge in Computer Science, a candidate needs to prove here depth in the topic that she wishes to